DanjelPiDev/NeuroEmoDynamics/README.md

 >
 > **Hint**: 4 Epochs is enough to get a good result, but you can train it for longer if you want (Maybe add some dropouts etc.).

-NeuroEmoDynamics is a biologically inspired spiking neural network (SNN) designed to simulate complex cognitive and emotional states.
-The project uses by own [Extended LIF Neurons](https://github.com/DanjelPiDev/Extended_LIF_Neurons), by using feedback and cross-connections among key brain regions, including the prefrontal cortex, amygdala, hippocampus, thalamus, and striatum, while integrating text-based emotion analysis.
+NeuroEmoDynamics is a biologically inspired quantum spiking neural network (QSNN) designed to simulate complex cognitive and emotional states.
+The project uses by own [QLIF-Neurons](https://github.com/DanjelPiDev/QLIF-Neurons), by using feedback and cross-connections among key brain regions, including the prefrontal cortex, amygdala, hippocampus, thalamus, and striatum, while integrating text-based emotion analysis.